New graduate.

 What to avoid

-Most of wealth-building at this age is not about clever moves.
-It is about not tripping over a handful of common wealth-destroyers.
+Most of what compounds net worth at this age is not about clever moves.
+It is about avoiding a handful of common expensive mistakes.

 !Every raise vanishes into a nicer apartment, nicer car, nicer everything.